 Life and work have made it so we don’t get to see each other very often, so I really loved getting to be out on the town having fancy G&T’s with three of my best friends.

 This tour was a fantastic introduction to the London Soho restaurant and bar scene and was great value for money.
-It’s definitely the most budget-friendly way to experience a cool area of an expensive city.
-If you think about it, on a girls’ night out, you might take turns buying rounds, but that adds up.
-Especially when you include food and gratuity (usually added on to the bill for you by the establishment you are in).
+It’s definitely the most budget-friendly #GetThrifty way to experience a cool area of an expensive city.
+Think about it this way: on a girls’ night out, you might take turns buying the next round, but that adds up — especially when you include food and gratuity (usually added on to the bill for you by the establishment you are in).

-In addition to Soho, Eating London also has Brick Lane (Indian food) and East End (comfort food) options in London.
-Eating Europe also has tours in Rome, Florence, Amsterdam, and Prague.
-You can tell they have worked to cultivate relationships with their restaurant partners and everything is top notch.
+With that in mind, and if you’re keen to explore more of London’s food scene in an economical fashion, Eating London also has Brick Lane (Indian food) and East End (comfort food) tours.
+Additionally, the company’s parent company also has tours in Rome, Florence, Amsterdam, and Prague.
+You can tell they have worked to cultivate relationships with their restaurant partners and everything is top-notch.
 I highly recommend checking them out.

 Make sure you wear your walking shoes and, if you’re in London, have an umbrella.
 I’ve also shared more London tips here.

 #GetThrifty – The lovely Ashleigh gave us a 10% discount code to use for future tours, and I’m so happy to share with you.
 Visit Eating London’s website and enter ASHLEIGH when at the payment page to get the discount.
 Every penny helps!